 To ensure that your check or share draft is processed without delay, you must indorse it (sign it on the back) in a specific area.
 Your entire indorsement (whether a signature or a stamp) along with any other indorsement information (e.g., additional indorsements, ID information, driver's license number, etc.) must fall within 1 1/2" of the "trailing edge" of a check.
 Indorsements must be made in blue or black ink, so that they are readable by automated check processing equipment.

 As you look at the front of a check, the "trailing edge" is the left edge.
 When you flip the check over, be sure to keep all indorsement information within 1 1/2" of that edge.

-It is important that you confine the endorsement information to this area since the remaining blank space will be used by others in the processing of the check to place additional needed endorsements and information.
-You agree that you will indemnify, defend, and hold us harmless for any loss, liability, damage or expense that occurs because your endorsement, another endorsement, or information you have printed on the back of the check obscures our endorsement.
-These endorsement guidelines apply to both personal and business checks.
+It is important that you confine the indorsement information to this area since the remaining blank space will be used by others in the processing of the check to place additional needed indorsements and information.
+You agree that you will indemnify, defend, and hold us harmless for any loss, liability, damage or expense that occurs because your indorsement, another indorsement, or information you have printed on the back of the check obscures our indorsement.
+These indorsement guidelines apply to both personal and business checks.